jackjliew/ai-openscale/connect-ml.md

 ## Working with the Amazon SageMaker machine learning engine
 {: #cml-smconfig}

-### Bind your AWS SageMaker ML engine
+### Bind your Amazon SageMaker machine learning engine
 {: #cml-smbind}

-- A non-WML engine is bound as Custom, meaning that this is just metadata; there is no direct integration with the non-WML service.
+- A non-{{site.data.keyword.pm_full}} engine is bound as Custom, meaning that this is just metadata; there is no direct integration with the non-{{site.data.keyword.pm_full}} service.

     ```python
     SAGEMAKER_ENGINE_CREDENTIALS = {